zoeurl/zoedowney.github.io/_posts/2023-08-07-bones-and-all.md

 Maren (Taylor Russell) lives in Maryland with her father.
 A school friend invites her to a sleepover — her dad won’t allow it.
 Maren sneaks out after dark.
 The girls lie under a table and paint nails; the camera looks through glass but the pane creates separation.
 Maren whispers with another girl and between them is a closeness.
 It seems like a kiss might happen — it _doesn’t_.

-A blood-soaked Maren runs home and her father tells her to pack in three minutes.
+A blood-soaked Maren runs home and her father tells her she has three minutes to pack up her life.
 Stealth indicates that this is routine.
 Maren wakes up to find a birth certificate, cash, cassette and her father gone.
 The tape is his goodbye note: ‘First time was when you were three…’ — she shuts off the player.

 Maren takes the Greyhound to seek out her estranged mother.
 She runs into drifter Lee (Chalamet) in a supermarket isle whilst shoplifting.
 It’s a meet-cute in dark times.
 They eat pancakes in a diner and listen to [Kiss](https://www.youtube.com/watch?v=Gcj34XixuYg&ab_channel=KissVEVO) records.
 Lee shares Maren’s cannibalistic habit; they hit the road in search of identity and find home in each other.